alexha11/image-search/README.md

 ![Screen Shot 2023-02-19 at 7 12 46 PM](https://user-images.githubusercontent.com/113895096/219967782-59df65c3-9d25-42a1-858b-18d3d7ccb774.png)

 # Download project
 Feel free to clone and check it out!!!
-You'll need some package for node js
+You'll need to download some package for node js